-This scholarship is available to Masters applicants of any nationality and in any subject, who self-identify as having a physical or sensory disability for the 2019/2020 academic year.
+The Snowdon Scholarship for Masters Students is available to Masters applicants of any nationality and in any subject, who self-identify as having a physical or sensory disability for the 2019/2020 academic year.

 The Snowdon Scholarship programme aims to give a small number of exceptionally talented disabled people an opportunity to achieve their true potential.
-Successful applicants will receive financial support and encouragement to help them excel in a Masters degree course that will make a difference to both their own futures and to the lives of others.
+Successful applicants will receive our financial support and encouragement to help them excel in a Masters degree course that will make a difference to both their own futures and to the lives of others.
 They hope Snowdon Scholarship students will go on to become leaders in their fields and be great examples for others to follow.

-Their first two scholarship students commenced their studies in October 2017.
-They are expanding and there will be Snowdon Scholarship opportunities with six Universities for Masters students starting in 2018/19 at the following universities
+They are expanding and they are now promoting Snowdon Scholarship opportunities with the following Universities for Masters students starting in 2019/20:

 - Royal College of Art